Privacy and Data Protection Policy

 How do we collect your information?

-We collect information from you via a variety of sources, including when you apply for one of our properties or services, complete one of our forms, when you call, write, e-mail or meet with us, or respond to a survey.
-We collect information when you use our website or self-service portal.
+We collect information from you via a variety of sources, including when you apply for one of our properties or services, complete one of our forms, when you call, write, email or meet with us, or respond to a survey.
+We collect information when you use our website.

 As part of our commitment to providing the best possible service to our customers we may record telephone calls made to our Customer Solutions Team and other customer teams to ensure we’ve not missed any important information you have provided, and to ensure we have an accurate record of your call, which may be needed to support any transactions that take place over the phone or if there is a dispute.
 We do not record card details for any financial transactions.